Patrick-Sawyer/stream-amg-tech-test/README.md

 # StreamAMG Tech Test

 Tech test - I was asked to build the hero elements & navbar for a boxing website using React.
+This includes animations on load and on scroll, and is fully responsive to fit on all screen sizes.

 ## To install